bhartiy/learnsellacious/pages/42.plugins/sellacious-gst/docs.md

 You can download this plugin from here https://www.sellacious.com/p/buy-sellacious/gst.

-After installing this plugin, enable this plugin from Joomla administrator > Extensions > Plugins. once the plugin is enabled go to
+After installing this plugin, enable this plugin from Joomla administrator > Extensions > Plugins.
+After enabling the plugin, go to sellacious backend.